vanderblugen/Send-Encrypted-Email-From-Linux/README.md

 # This assumes that your Linux system can already send out emails from the command line.

-Instructions for setting that up with Postfix are [here](https://github.com/vanderblugen/Send-Emails-from-Linux-with-Postfix) or with SSMTP [here](https://github.com/vanderblugen/Send-Emails-from-Linux-with-SSMTP).
+Instructions for setting that up with SSMTP [here](https://github.com/vanderblugen/Send-Emails-from-Linux-with-SSMTP) or Postfix [here](https://github.com/vanderblugen/Send-Emails-from-Linux-with-Postfix).

 In this example a Raspberry Pi 3B is being used